Sayrus/discord-resolver/README.md

 A lot of things:
 - UI (Feel free to do a PR)
-- Check if the Discord Bot has been disconnected / is ready
-- Check if the UID is valid before trying to fetch the user
+- Check if the UID is a valid Snowflake
 - Handle errors
-- Health endpoint